Tolc-Software/frontend.wasm/tests/README.md

 ### EmbindStage ###

-The `TestUtil` library provides `EmbindStage` which extends a normal `stage`, and adds some convenient abstractions to test `embind11` built modules.
+The `TestUtil` library provides `EmbindStage` which extends a normal `stage`, and adds some convenient abstractions to test `embind` built modules.
 If you don't have a reason to dig, you should probably use a `EmbindStage`.

 ## Architecture ##